copdips/copdips.github.io/docs/posts/2025/2025-08-26-python-uv-cheat-sheet.md

 ```

 !!! warning "uv init inside an existing package with already a pyproject.toml"
     If upper folders has already a `pyproject.toml` file, uv will also add the new project (created by `uv init`) as `[tool.uv.workspace]` members.
 This cheat sheet doesn't cover that yet.
 As that converts the repo to a [uv workspace](https://docs.astral.sh/uv/concepts/projects/workspaces/#using-workspaces) which is a little bit more complex.
-You might need to use `uv sync --active` to install dependencies in the separate venv of the sub module if needed.
+You might need to use `uv sync --active` to install dependencies in the active venv.

 ## Add dependencies